Anatomiclab/GastroFLOW/README.md

 ## Cross-Validation and External Validation of Machine Learning Algorithms

-This section provides the necessary scripts to perform cross-validation on the internal dataset and test machine learning algorithms on the external dataset.
+This section provides the necessary scripts to perform cross-validation on the internal dataset.

 ### Cross-Validation